 More than half of the mammal and bird species in the Kimberley can be found in Prince Regent Nature Reserve.
 So remote, the area is one of only a handful of places in Western Australia where nature has remained virtually unchanged since European settlement – this is real wilderness country!

 The landscape of the Prince Regent Nature Reserve ranges from lush rainforests, gorges and cliffs to mountain ranges and sandstone plains.
 Some of its most spectacular sites include King’s Cascade, Mount Trafalgar, Python Cliffs, Pitta Gorge, and the Prince Regent River.
 The river runs almost entirely straight for most of its length and often between dramatic cliffs.
-The best way to access it is by pre arranged tour from Kununurra or Broome.
+Access is by pre-arranged tours that operate from Broome, Derby or Kununurra.
+These tours include scenic flights and boat cruises.
+Access is not possible by motor vehicle.